teaguejt/students/README.md

 supposed to do.

 * Meet and work.
-Coordinator keeps everyone on task and makes sure everyone is involved, recorder pre- pares the final solution and creates the pull request to submit it, monitor checks to makes sure everyone understands both the solu tion and the strategy used to get it, and checker double-checks it before it is handed in.
+Coordinator keeps everyone on task and makes sure everyone is involved, recorder prepares the final solution and creates the pull request to submit it, monitor checks to makes sure everyone understands both the solution and the strategy used to get it, and checker double-checks it before it is handed in.
 Agree on next the meeting time and roles for next assignment.
 For teams of three, the same person should cover the monitor and checker roles.